Skip to content

 • DirectoryGranit.IoT.EntityFrameworkCore.Postgres/ BRIN, GIN, JSONB, RANGE partitioning helpers

-Device is a FullAuditedAggregateRoot implementing IMultiTenant, IWorkflowStateful, and ITimelined.
-Every property has a private set — all mutations go through methods enforced by architecture tests.
+Device is a FullAuditedAggregateRoot implementing IMultiTenant, IWorkflowStateful, ITimelined, and IConcurrencyAware.
+Every property has a private set — all mutations go through methods enforced by architecture tests, and IConcurrencyAware backs the optimistic-concurrency stamp used by the update endpoint.

 stateDiagram-v2